Don’t enter portals opened by strangers.

 Not that the developers have earned a reputation for anything less.
 They have continually and consistently delivered both paid and free updates of the highest quality, and have supported Grim Dawn since the days of Early Access.
 I’ve enjoyed seeing every new development as they seem passionate about this project.

 While it has been hinted that Forgotten Gods may be the last expansion pack, the developers have done incredible things with Grim Dawn.
-I’ve always had the greatest expectations for Grim Dawn (and any additional content available after release) and they’ve been exceeded in every possible way.
+I’ve always had the highest expectations for Grim Dawn (and any additional content available after release) and they’ve been exceeded in every possible way.
 Not only does it feel entirely reminiscent of the ARPGs of yesteryear, but it delivers the kind of character building which is often painfully absent from modern RPGs.
-The developers have never settled and have always pushed ever-forward with new ideas, new concepts, and new updates.
+The developers have never settled and have always pushed forward with new ideas, new concepts, and new updates.
 This dedication to delivering a truly one-of-a-kind experience is what has led Grim Dawn to be as enjoyable, engaging, and exhilarating as it has been in all of the years that I’ve been building characters in it.
 I highly recommend it to anyone who enjoys ARPGs!

 Have a nice week, all!